-Anyone who drinks alcohol can experience a hangover, but some people are more susceptible to hangovers than are others.
+Anyone who drinks alcohol can experience a hangover, but some people are more susceptible to hangovers than others are.
 A genetic variation that affects the way alcohol is metabolized may make some people flush, sweat or become ill after drinking even a small amount of alcohol.
-Research hasn't clearly shown whether light drinkers or heavy drinkers are more likely to experience hangovers.
-Frequent drinkers may build up a tolerance that decreases their risk of hangovers.

 Factors that may make a hangover more likely or severe include: